alanng10/InfoTechAdoptWorth/Docue/a.md

 Info tech adopt worth in Class Lang is 5 billion 728 million 941 thousand.

+Info tech adopt worth in Class Lang is 1 billion 391 million 803 thousand if execute certain info except operate tier info is missing in abstract.

 Info tech adopt worth in Class Lang is 876 thousand if execute certain info is missing in abstract.